How to PREPARE oxbryta 300 MG TABLETS FOR ORAL SUSPENSION: video transcript

 What is OXBRYTA?

-This indication is approved under accelerated approval based on increase in hemoglobin (Hb).
-Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trial(s).”
+OXBRYTA is approved under accelerated approval based on an increase in hemoglobin.
+Continued approval may depend on verification of clinical benefits in ongoing trials.”

 “IMPORTANT SAFETY INFORMATION